-T T

-before they can be

-used;
+1

 - provisions ensure that if

-the personalised
+the customised security

-security data or
+data or authentication

-authentication devices
+devices or software

-or software must be
+must be activated

-activated before their
+before their first use,

-first use, this activation
+this activation is carried

-shall be carried out in a
+out in a secure

-secure environment in
+environment in

 accordance with the

 association procedures

 referred to in Article 24.

-Renewal of customised sec curity data
+Renewal of customised sec urity data

 26 Does the PSP ensure that the

 renewal or reactivation of

 customised security data

 complies with the

 procedures for the creation,

 association and delivery of

 this data and authentication

 devices in accordance with

 Articles 23, 24 and 25 of the

 RTS?

-Destruction, deactivation and revocation
+Destruction, deactivation a and revocation

 27 Does the PSP have effective

 procedures in place to apply

 each of the security

 measures listed below?

 - the secure destruction,

 deactivation or

 revocation of

 customised security

+Γ

 data and authentication

 devices and software;

 - when the payment

 service provider

 distributes reusable

 authentication devices

 and software, the

 secure reuse of a device

 or software shall be

 established, described

 in writing and

 implemented before it

 is made available to

 another payment

 service user;

-- the deactivation or
+the deactivation or

 revocation of

 information related to

 customised security

 data maintained in the

 payment service

 provider's systems and

 databases and, where

 applicable, in public

 registers.

+i egisteis.

 Common open and secure c ommunication standards

-Applicable by the Account N Manager PSP in case of non-implementatio on of a dedicated access interface: access via the Internet banking
+Applicable by the account m nanager PSP in case of non-implementation of a dedicated access interface: access via the Internet online

-site with third party authen tication
+banking website with third party authentication

 29 Does the PSP ensure that all

 transactions (authentication,

 consultation and payment initiation)

 with the payment service user,

-including merchants, other PSP and
+including merchants, other PSPs and

 other entities, are correctly traced

 with unique, unpredictable

 identifiers stamped with the date

 and time?

 30-1 Has the PSP made available to third

-party PSP an access interface that
+party PSPs an access interface that

 meets the requirements listed

 below?

-third party PSP are able to
+- third party PSPs are able to

 identify themselves towards

 the account servicing PSP;

-- third party PSP are able to
+- third party PSPs are able to

 communicate securely with the

 PSP to execute their payment

 services.

 30-2 Does the PSP make all

 authentication procedures offered

-to payment service users to be
+to payment service users available

-usable by third party PSP for the
+to third party PSPs for the purposes

-purposes of authentication of
+of authentication of payment service

-payment service users?
+users?

-30-2-a-b Does the PSP Access Interface meet
+30-2-a-b Does the PSP access interface meet

 the requirements listed below?

 - the PSP is in a position to start

-strong identification at the
+strong authentication at the

-T T

 request of a third party PSP

 that has previously obtained

 the consent of the user;

 - the communication sessions

 between the PSP and third

-party PSP are established and
+party PSPs are established and

 maintained throughout the

-identification.
+authentication.

-34-1 Is the access of third party PSP to
+34-1 Is the access by third party PSPs to

-the PSP online banking site based on
+the PSP's online banking website

-certificates marked as electronic
+based on certificates marked with

-stamp or certified authentication
+electronic stamps or certified

-certificates?
+authentication certificates?

 35-1 Are the integrity and confidentiality

 of customised security data and

 authentication codes transiting

 through communication flows or

 stored in the PSP's information

 systems insured?

 35-5 Does the PSP ensure that the

 customised security data and

 authentication codes they

-communicate are not readable
+communicate are not directly or

-directly or indirectly by a staff
+indirectly readable by a staff

 member?

 36-1 Does the PSP meet the

 requirements listed below?

-it provides third party PSP with
+- it provides third party PSPs with

 the same information from the

 designated payment accounts

 and associated payment

 transactions that are made

 available to the payment